Report: No illegal meds in deaths of horses at Santa Anita

 Other key findings in the report were that several trainers said they felt pressured to run their horses, although “none blamed the track itself for any fatality,” and there was no evidence of animal welfare violations.

+The report listed 47 recommendations, 12 of which are already in the regulatory process.
+Most involve establishing protocols for training, racing and when to cancel racing, moving toward digital record-keeping and transparency in medical records.
+It also requests a look at how the use of the riding crop, or whip, and breakdowns may be related.

+“We have very good confidence that many of the recommendations will be implemented,” Arthur said.

 The report details all 23 horses' cases, with notes about their veterinarian history and a list of possible contributing factors.
-The names of horses, trainers, owners, jockeys and veterinarians were withheld because investigative reports, vet reports and necropsy reports are confidential under California law.
+The names of horses, trainers, owners, jockeys and veterinarians were withheld because various reports are confidential under California law.

 The report said seven complaints will be filed alleging violation of failure to turn in daily vet reports, and three complaints will be filed alleging training without a proper license.